John Halcrow, Managing Director

 With the formation of Shetland Marineco Ltd in 2013, he has been increasingly involved with the commercial and legislative aspects of shipping and offshore services.

-John is a Member of the Baltic Exchange as well as a Fellow of the Institute of Chartered Shipbrokers (ICS), Fellow of the Chartered Institute of Arbitrators (CIArb), supporting member of the London Maritime Arbitrators Association (LMAA), Member of the Dispute Resolution Board Foundation (DRBF), Member of the International Institute of Marine Surveyors (IIMS) and is an Accredited Mediator having trained with the Centre for Effective Dispute Resolution (CEDR).
+John is a Member of the Baltic Exchange as well as a Fellow of the Institute of Chartered Shipbrokers (FICS), Fellow of the Chartered Institute of Arbitrators (FCIArb), supporting member of the London Maritime Arbitrators Association (LMAA), Member of the Dispute Resolution Board Foundation (DRBF), Member of the International Institute of Marine Surveyors (IIMS) and is an Accredited Mediator having trained with the Centre for Effective Dispute Resolution (CEDR).

 He is an International Marine Contractors Association (IMCA) Accredited Vessel Inspector (AVI), International Safety Management (ISM) Lead Auditor and is the Lead Examiner for the ICS Offshore Support Industry training programme.